koka-lang/koka/readme.md

 Koka syntax is Javascript/C like, the evaluation is strict like OCaml/C, and the type- and effect system is Haskell like, where pure and effectful computations are distinguished.
-The precise effect typing gives Koka rock-solid semantics backed by well-studied category theory, which makes Koka particularly easy to reason about (for both humans and compilers).
+The precise effect typing gives Koka rock-solid semantics backed by well-studied category theory, which makes Koka particularly easy to reason about for both humans and compilers.
+(Given the importance of effect typing, the name Koka was derived from the Japanese word for _effective_ ([Kōka](https://translate.google.com/#view=home&op=translate&sl=auto&tl=en&text=%E5%8A%B9%E6%9E%9C), 効果)).

-A function without any effect is called _total_ and corresponds to mathematically total functions.
+A function without any effect is called _total_ and corresponds to mathematically total functions -- a good place to be.
-There are the builtin effects for partial functions that can raise exceptions, as _exn_, or potentially non-terminating functions as _div_ (divergent).
+Then we have effects for partial functions that can raise exceptions, as _exn_, and potentially non-terminating functions as _div_ (divergent).
 The combination of _exn_ and _div_ is called _pure_ as that corresponds to Haskell's notion of purity.
+On top of that we find mutability (as _st_) up to full non-deterministic side effects in _io_.

-Koka also has full support for algebraic effect handlers.
+Koka also has full support for _algebraic effect handlers_.
 This enables powerful control-flow abstraction that allows users to define compositional control-flow abstractions as a library; this includes advanced abstractions like exceptions, iterators, async-await concurrency, ambient state, backtracking parser combinators, probablistic programming, Bayesian machine learning, etc. Algebraic effect handlers subsume (free) monads, and are compositional without needing lifting or monad transformers.